docker/get-involved/content/en/docs/captains/resources/getting-started/_index.md

      [Briefings, Announcements and News](https://github.com/docker/captains/blob/master/briefings.md)
 ---

-This is a private page and accessible only be Docker Captains.
+This is a private page and accessible only by Docker Captains.